Skip to main content

 3 Apr 2024

 A funded PhD Sanctuary Studentship at UCC focusing on forced migration from Ukraine is available from October 2024.
-Deadline for applications is Monday 27th May 2024.
+Applications are now closed and post is filled.

 We are inviting applications for a funded PhD studentship (up to 3 years) to undertake research on migration and mobilities from Ukraine to Ireland as part of the large scale international project "MIGMOBS - The Orders and Borders of Global Inequality: Migration and Mobilities in Late Capitalism".
 The studentship is available as a Sanctuary Studentship for up to three years to a Ukrainian resident with official temporary protection status as a forced migrant in Ireland.
 It includes student fees, stipend, and financial support for research and dissemination activities, and will commence on 1st October 2024.
 University College Cork is an accredited University of Sanctuary.